Paramus Park: Pre-construction and development

+The mall's second-floor food court was an innovation, and is now credited as the first successful shopping mall food court in the United States following The Rouse Company's Gourmet Fair food court for Sherway Gardens in Canada in 1971, which was credited as the first successful food court for North America, and a failed attempt with Plymouth Meeting Mall in 1968 in Plymouth Meeting, Pennsylvania.
+A Fortunoff opened at the store in 1977, the chain's first location in New Jersey.

 The mall is shaped as a four-legged zigzag, with an anchor store at each end and the mezzanine-level food court encircling an atrium which featured 6000 gal of water flowing each minute over a 30 ft terraced waterfall surrounded by vegetation and punctuated by a pair of escalators; claimed to be the nation's second largest, tens of thousands of coins were tossed into the artificial waterfall, with nearly $3,500 collected in the mall's first year.
 In its first 25 years, some 12 million coins had been collected from the waterfall, with an average of $400 per month donated from the proceeds to charitable organizations in the area.